buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcProductExtension/Entities/IfcAlignment.md

 An alignment is used to define a reference system to position elements mainly for linear construction works, such as roads, rails, bridges, and others.
 The relative positioning along the alignment is defined by the linear referencing methodology.

-> NOTE&nbsp; See ISO 19148 Geographic information &ndash; Linear referencing for general definitions about linear referencing.
+> NOTE  See ISO 19148 Geographic information &ndash; Linear referencing for general definitions about linear referencing.

 **Kinematic perspective**